England crumble again in Boxing Day Test

 In another familiar trend, Root again failed to record his maiden Test hundred in Australia despite looking close to his busy best.

-The England captain, who has been out between 50 and 90 eight times in his past eight Tests in Australia, was furious after e left the field following his dismissal.
+The England captain, who has been out between 50 and 90 eight times in his past eight Tests in Australia, was furious after he left the field following his dismissal.

 When Buttler followed Stokes, having skied a catch to deep square leg, there were stunned faces around the 57,000-strong crowd.